egandavidpatrick-del/AutoRegisterUpdater/README.md

 A bespoke **C# WinForms desktop application** developed as a case study to showcase how a Document Issue Registers can be automatically completed within the AEC (Architecture, Engineering & Construction) industry.

 Document Issue Registers are commonly maintained as bespoke Excel workbooks, with each organisation using its own structure, formatting, document requirements and issue workflows.
-This makes a universal solution impractical; however, where a defined register format and workflow are established, significant parts of the process can be automated.
+This makes a universal solution impractical.

 The Auto Document Issue Register Updater demonstrates this approach by combining **PDF drawing discovery and validation, Excel register integration, document revision management, recipient management, issue controls and automated PDF generation** into a single desktop workflow.